eclipse-zenoh/roadmap/rfcs/ALL/Selectors/README.md

 * The selector is assumed to be url-encoded: any character can be escaped using `%<charCode>`.

 There are however some additional conventions:
-* Duplicate keys are considered Undefined Behaviour, but the tools we provide for selector interpretation will always check for duplicates of the interpreted keys, returning errors when they arise.
+* Duplicate keys are considered Undefined Behaviour; but the recommended behaviour (implemented by the tools we provide for selector interpretation) is to check for duplicates of the interpreted keys, returning errors when they arise.
 * The Zenoh Team considers any key that does not start with an ASCII alphabetic character reserved.
 * Since Zenoh operations may be distributed over diverse networks, we encourage queryable developpers to use some prefix in their custom keys to avoid collisions.
-* When interpreting a key-value pair as a boolean, the absence of the key-value pair, or the value being `false` are the only "falsey" values: in the previous examples, the `kenobi` boolean is considered truthy.
+* When interpreting a key-value pair as a boolean, the absence of the key-value pair, or the value being `"false"` are the only "falsey" values: in the previous examples, the both `hello` and `kenobi` would be considered truthy if interpreted as boolean.

 ## Reserved Keys
 ### The Zenoh Namespace